-I've spent more time scrolling through social media in 2020 than I'd care to admit (being stuck at home will do that to you), and I've noticed a few trends that are suddenly everywhere.
-Not only do they look stunning in photos, but they're all poised to get even bigger next year.
+I've spent more time scrolling through social media this year than I'd care to admit (being stuck at home will do that to you), and I've noticed a few trends that are suddenly everywhere.
+Not only do they look stunning in photos, but they're also all poised to get even bigger next year.
 From the bold color already being dubbed 2021's It hue to the jewelry trend basically made for Zoom calls, below are the five photogenic trends officially taking over my Instagram feed.

-Bubblegum pink is predicted to be the biggest color trend of 2021, and based on my recent assessment, that prediction is spot on.
-The bold, happy hue is already popping up all over my Instagram feed on some of the most influential fashion people and it makes me do a double-take every time.
+Bubblegum pink is the biggest color trend of 2021.
+The bold, happy hue is already popping up all over my Instagram feed on some of the most influential fashion people, and it makes me do a double take every time.
 This fun pop of color is a nice change from the heavy neutrals that have been trending for the past few winters.

 Nineties trends cycle in and out of fashion constantly, and the latest one to experience a resurgence is ripped jeans.
 The jagged texture is eye-catching in photos and adds interest to even the simplest of outfits.

-On Cass Dimicco: Storets sweatsuit, Aurem Collective necklace
+On Cass: Storets sweatsuit; Aureum Collective necklace

 Blame it on all the Zoom calls, but chunky chain necklaces have been everywhere as of late.
 Whether layered with other delicate necklaces or worn on their own, a bold chain dresses up any outfit and feels modern yet timeless all at once.

 On Chinda: Orseund Iris top; F+H Studios necklace

 On Jordan: Nanushka set